Secure access to WordPress admin using .htaccess

 Prev Next

 Access to your WordPress administrator section can be restricted by IP address by adding rules for the website's .htaccess file.
-This is located in the public_html folder.
+The file is located in the public_html folder.

 Accessing the .htaccess file

-You can access the .htaccess file by either:
+You can access the .htaccess file by using either of the following methods:

-1. Using 'file manager' in cPanel to navigate to the file and selecting edit.
+1. Use the 'File Manager' in cPanel to navigate to the file and select “Edit”.

 Restricting access to a single IP address